Cichloeli/1StudyBuddy/README.md

 Sprint 1:
 8 - As a user I want to log into the website so that I can access the website
+8 - As a user I want to find my classes so that I can find people in my class.
 [SPIKE] Learn Node.js
 [SPIKE] Learn VUE.js
 [SPIKE] Read about Firebase Authentication

 Sprint 2:
-8 - As a user I want to find my classes so that I can find people in my class.
+13 - As a user I want to create a group so that I can meet other people.
 3 - As a user I want to create my own profile so that other people know who I am.
+3 - As a user I want to join a group so that I can meet other people.

 Sprint 3:
-13 - As a user I want to create a group so that I can meet other people.
-3 - As a user I want to join a group so that I can meet other people.

-Sprint 4:
 13 - As a user I want to have a means of communication so that I can communicate.
 5 - As a user I want to input my schedule so that other people can see when I am available.
 3 - As a user I want to upload/share information and files so that I can share documents.